Fort Walton Beach, Florida

 Fort Walton Beach, often referred to by the initialism FWB, is a city in southern Okaloosa County, Florida, United States.
-As of the 2020 U.S. census, the population was 20,922, up from 19,507 in 2010.
+As of the 2020 census, Fort Walton Beach had a population of 20,922.
 It is a principal city of the Crestview−Fort Walton Beach−Destin, Florida Metropolitan Statistical Area.

 Fort Walton Beach is a year-round fishing and beach resort community.
 Its busiest time of the year is the summer, causing a boost to the local economy because of tourism.

 History

 Prehistoric settlement of Fort Walton Beach is attributed to the mound building "Fort Walton Culture" that flourished from approximately 1100–1550 CE.
 It is believed that this culture evolved out of the Weeden Island culture.
 Fort Walton also appeared to come about due to contact with the major Mississippian centers to the north and west.
 It was the most complex in the north-west Florida region.
 The Fort Walton peoples put into practice mound building and intensive agriculture, made pottery in a variety of vessel shapes, and had hierarchical settlement patterns that reflected other Mississippian societies.

 The first Europeans to set foot in what is now Okaloosa County and the Fort Walton Beach area were members of Álvar Núñez Cabeza de Vaca's party, who traveled by boat from what is now Panama City Beach, Florida, in 1528 to Texas: Then we set out to sea again, coasting towards the River of Palms.
 Every day our thirst and hunger increased because our supplies were giving out, as well as the water supply, for the pouches we had made from the legs of our horses soon became rotten and useless.
 From time to time we would enter some inlet or cove that reached very far inland, but we found them all shallow and dangerous, and so we navigated through them for thirty days, meeting sometimes Indians who fished and were poor and wretched people.

 The area is described at "40 deaths a day" in a Spanish map dated 1566.
 In later English and French maps the area was noted as "Baya Santa Rosa" or "Bay St. Rose".
 A number of Spanish artifacts, including a portion of brigantine leather armor, are housed in the Indian Temple Mound Museum.

 Contrary to popular belief, there is no documentary evidence of pirates using the area as a base of operations.
 Piracy was rampant in the Gulf of Mexico from pirates working out of Hispaniola, the Caribbean, and the Florida Keys.
 Notable raids occurred in 1683 and 1687 against the Spanish fort at San Marcos de Apalachee (by French and English buccaneers), a 1712 raid against Port Dauphin (now Alabama) by English pirates from Martinique, and the actions of the late 18th-century adventurer William Augustus Bowles, who was based in Apalachicola.
 Bowles was never referred to as "Billy Bowlegs" in period documentation; his Creek name was "Estajoca".